uahmad417/python_resource_monitor/README.md

 # Description

 python_resource_monitor is a simple python utility that attempts to gives statistics about system resources.
-It uses the psutil module give statistics about system resources and esssentially acts as a clone of the standard UNIX utilities such as netstat, ifconfig, df and ps.
+It uses the psutil module to give statistics about system resources and esssentially acts as a clone of the standard UNIX utilities such as netstat, ifconfig, df and ps.

 # Dependencies